 Daimler said Zetsche would step down from his positions on Daimler's management board and as head of Mercedes-Benz Cars, effective at the end of the annual shareholders' meeting on May 22, 2019, and Kaellenius, would then be appointed as CEO.

 "It is good that Daimler is providing clarity on the succession issue early on," said Ingo Speich a fund manager at Union Investment.

 Daimler said two strategy and technology executives would also take over roles previously held by experts in mechanical engineering.
 Wilko Stark, until now head of Daimler Strategy and planning, will become Head of Mercedes-Benz Cars Procurement and Supplier Quality on Oct.
 1.

-Sajjad Khan, a software development expert who is currently Head of Digital Vehicle & Mobility, will take over management of Daimler's connected autonomous shared electric (CASE) and Electric Vehicle Architecture (EVA) organisation.
+Sajjad Khan, currently Head of Digital Vehicle & Mobility, will take over management of Daimler's connected autonomous shared electric (CASE) and Electric Vehicle Architecture (EVA) organisation.

 Markus Schaefer, currently head of Production and Supply Chain Management, who has transformed Daimler's Mercedes factories by linking them up digitally, will succeed Kaellenius as Head of Group Research and Mercedes-Benz Cars Development.

 Reporting by Edward Taylor; Additional reporting by Chris Steitz; Editing by Joe White, Maria Sheahan and Mark Potter